 The closer your gold item’s density is to this figure, the more real gold it contains.

-To find the density of your gold item, you’ll need a container with markings in milliliters and a scale that measures in grams.
+You’ll need a container with markings in milliliters and a scale that measures in grams to find the density of your gold item.

 First, weigh your test item and note its weight in grams.
 Second, put your container on a flat surface and half-fill it with water.
 Third, record how full the container is in milliliters.